Concordium/concordium-node/docs/local-chain.md

 We have a
 [genesis-creator](https://github.com/Concordium/concordium-misc-tools/tree/main/genesis-creator)
 tool that can be used to create genesis blocks configured to specific scenarios.
-Please see the README in the linked repository for how to build the tool.
+Please see the README in the linked repository for how to build and use the tool.

 The main output of the genesis tool that is needed for running the node is the genesis block.
 This is typically called `genesis.dat`, and it is a binary file